Jennifer Brucculeri

 What advice would you give to young women entering your industry?

-My advice to young women entering this industry is to dream big, stay persistent, and put in the hard work.
-Opportunities may not always come easily, but maintaining your focus, believing in yourself, and consistently giving your best will set you apart.
-Remember that your ambition, resilience, and dedication are your greatest assets—use them to shape the career you envision.
+My advice to young women entering any industry—and the same advice I give my children—is to dream big, never give up, and never underestimate the power of hard work.
+Opportunities may not always come easily, but staying focused, believing in yourself, and consistently giving your best will set you apart.

 Locations